pixl8/Preside-Documentation/docs/02.devguides/12.emailtemplating/emailServiceProviders/page.md

 ### i18n .properties file

 Each service provider should have a corresponding `.properties` file to provide labels for the provider and any configuration options in the config form.
-The default locaion is `/i18n/email/serviceProvider/{serviceProviderId}.properties`.
+The default location is `/i18n/email/serviceProvider/{serviceProviderId}.properties`.
 An example:

 ```properties
 title=MailGun